Molino's description and foliated homogeneity: Preliminaries

 Any open $U\subset X$ becomes a foliated space with the {\em restriction\/} $\FF|_U$, defined by all possible foliated charts of $\FF$ with domain in $U$.
-Let $X'=(X',\FF')$ be another foliated space with $\dim\FF'=n'$.
-Then $X\times X'$ has a {\em product\/} foliated structure of dimension $n+n'$, $\FF\times\FF'$, defined by the foliated charts that are products of foliated charts of $\FF$ and $\FF'$.
-Thus the leaves of $X\times X'$ are products of leaves of $X$ and $X'$.
-Any connected (second countable) manifold $M$ is a foliated space with one leaf.
-On the other hand, any space $Y$ can be considered as a foliated space, denoted by $Y_{\text{\rm pt}}$, whose leaves are the points.
-Thus we can consider the foliated spaces, $X\times M$ with leaves $L\times M$ and $X\times Y_{\text{\rm pt}}$ with leaves $L\times\{y\}$, for leaves $L$ of $X$ and points $y\in Y$.
+Any connected (second countable) manifold can be considered a foliated space with one leaf, and any space can be considered as a foliated space whose leaves are the points.
 Like in the case of foliations, a typical example of foliated space can be obtained by {\em suspension\/} of an action of the fundamental group of a manifold on a space (see Section~\ref{ss: suspensions}).
-The concept of {\em subfoliated structure\/} has the obvious meaning, like the concept of subfoliation.
+Other interesting examples of foliated spaces are {\em weak solenoids\/}, defined as inverse limits of towers of covering maps between closed manifolds.
+More general foliated spaces are given by inverse limits of towers of foliated covering maps between closed foliated manifolds (Section~\ref{ss: inverse limits of Lie foliations}).

 Let $X'\equiv(X',\FF')$ be another foliated space, let $\UU'=\{U'_a,\xi'_a\}$ be a regular foliated atlas of $X'$, where $\xi'_a:U'_a\to B'_a\times T'_a$, giving rise to a defining cocycle $\{U'_a,p'_a,h'_{ab}\}$, and the corresponding representative of the holonomy pseudogroup, $\HH'$ on $T':=\bigsqcup_aT_a$ generated by $\{h'_{ab}\}$.
 A map $\phi:X\to X'$ is called {\em foliated\/} when it maps leaves to leaves.
 Then every local representation $\xi'_a\phi\xi_i^{-1}:\xi_i(U_i\cap\phi^{-1}(U'_a))\to B'_a\times T'_a$ is of the form